Satellite Symposia

 Thomas M. Menino Convention & Exhibition Center

-The Next Era of Machine Perfusion: From Evidence to Adoption in Clinical Practice This session examines the next phase of machine perfusion in liver transplantation by connecting clinical evidence with real-world implementation in the U.S. post-commercialization setting.
+This session examines the next phase of machine perfusion in liver transplantation by connecting clinical evidence with real-world implementation in the U.S. post-commercialization setting.
 It reviews insights from the Bridge to HOPE trial and the clinical and mechanistic rationale for hypothermic oxygenated perfusion (HOPE).
 It will then explore how viability assessment during hypothermia is evolving from descriptive observation to objective decision-making, and conclude with a discussion of the economic and operational realities of implementing perfusion.

 Monday, June 22 12:15 - 1:15 PM TransMedics